 Some marketing strategies to follow Localisation

-Many companies approach the international market entry strategies with one-size fits all approach which may be an obstacle to the growth of its overseas business.
-For food companies that sell processed meat products, they may have to change the product composition or ingredients to suit local taste.
+Many companies approach international market entry strategies with a one-size-fits-all approach which may be an obstacle to the growth of their overseas business.
+Food companies that sell processed meat products may have to change the product composition or ingredients to suit local tastes.
 In the European region, people prefer less spicy food.
-In some places, pork may have to be substituted with beef, or chicken.
-In some countries, people prefer strong coffee with aroma and hence such companies may have to customize their offerings.
+In some cases, beef or chicken may need to be substituted for pork.
+People in certain nations want strong coffee with aroma; thus, companies may need to customize their products.

-For car manufacturers, localization would be required to suit local road and infrastructure conditions apart from purchasing capacity of buyers in the region.
+Car manufacturers need to localize their products to suit local road and infrastructure conditions in addition to the purchasing capacity of buyers in the region.

-Geographic segmentation: If a company is planning to tap several markets on different continents then it should have an international market entry strategies that cover all major regions.
-Country managers should be involved in the preparation of GMS.
-It need not be for each country but each region- for eg. Asia, Africa. the Pacific, Europe, the middle east.
-The coordination of GMS will help in uniformity of branding, packaging and promotional appeal.
+Geographic segmentation: If a company plans to tap several markets on different continents, then it should have an international market entry strategy covering all major regions.
+The involvement of country managers in the preparation of GMS is crucial.
+It need not be for each country but each region- for, e.g., Asia and Africa: the Pacific, Europe, and the middle east.
+The coordination of GMS will help in the uniformity of branding, packaging, and promotional appeal.

-Typical product categories that require international market entry strategies are technology, products, consumer electronics, camera, computers, branded luxury products, apparel, personal care, entertainment among others.
-In these areas, there is global standardization. strategies for entering the Global market can be said to be successful if they change preferences of local consumers.
+Product categories that often require international market entry strategies include technology, consumer electronics, cameras, computers, branded luxury products, apparel, personal care products, and entertainment.
+In these areas, there is global standardization.
+Strategies for entering the Global market can be successful if they change the preferences of local consumers.

 IKEA, the Swedish furniture seller, has changed the market for furniture in many countries.
-It uses a very standardized and coordinated marketing strategy, focusing around in simple and functional furniture, annual catalog and warehouse stocks.
+It uses a standardized and coordinated marketing strategy, focusing on simple and functional furniture, annual catalogs, and warehouse stocks.

-Branding and brand guidelines, strategic marketing planning and budgeting, social media strategy, research strategy and global public relations have to be tailored to the situation in the host country.
-Gaining access to international market entry strategies have their own costs and benefits associated with it.
-Sometimes, global brand managers and marketing experts may have to be consulted to get insight into the strategies needed to succeed in another country.
+Tailoring branding and brand guidelines, strategic marketing planning and budgeting, social media strategy, research strategy, and global public relations to the situation in the host country is crucial for international market entry success.
+Gaining access to international market entry strategies have its costs and benefits associated with it.
+Consulting global brand managers and marketing experts can provide valuable insights into the strategies needed to succeed in another country.

-According to a marketing expert, the businesses with brilliant global strategies are Red Bull (Australia), Airbnb California, Dunkin Donuts, Domino’s, Rezdy, World Wildlife Foundation, Nike, Pearse Trust, MacDonalds and Innocent Drinks.
-Some of best companies have adopted the franchise route to gain international markets entry strategies access.
+According to a marketing expert, the businesses with brilliant global strategies are Red Bull (Australia), Airbnb California, Dunkin Donuts, Domino’s, Rezdy, World Wildlife Foundation, Nike, Pearse Trust, MacDonalds, and Innocent Drinks.
+Some of the best companies have adopted the franchise route to gain access to international markets entry strategies access.

 The success of these brands is due to adapting their social strategies to cater to multiple languages for adjusting their menus to the cravings of the diversity of people.
-With a little bit of homework, observation and right international market definition, international markets entry strategies are waiting to be tapped.
+By conducting thorough research, careful observation, and defining the international market accurately, companies can identify and utilize effective entry strategies for expanding their business globally.